aliyousefiaan/myt-devops-assignment/README.md

 #### CI/CD for Infrastructure Provisioning Using Terraform
 For infrastructure provisioning, I would use GitHub Actions or GitLab CI/CD to automate Terraform deployments in different AWS accounts, using environment-specific variables.

 The base infrastructure remains the same across all environments, defined in Terraform modules.
-Then variables passed to these modules base on the environment.
+Then variables are passed to these modules based on the environment.

 ### Discuss any trade-offs considered when designing the solution.